Death and state funeral of Hugo Chávez: Illness and death

-Vice President Nicolás Maduro announced Chávez's death on a mandatory television cadena (a decree forcing all broadcasters to relay State television content).
+Vice President Nicolás Maduro announced Chávez's death on a mandatory television cadena (a decree forcing all broadcasters to relay state television programming).
 In an emotional eulogy Maduro said: "Let there be no weakness, no violence.
 Let there be no hate.
 In our hearts there should only be one feeling: Love."
 Maduro indicated that Chávez had died "after battling a tough illness for nearly two years."
 He added that police and troops would be deployed across the country "to guarantee the peace."
 The head of the presidential guard said Chávez died of a massive heart attack after great suffering and had inaudibly mouthed his desire to live.
 In an interview to the Associated Press, he said that Chávez could not speak but he said with his lips ...
 "I don't want to die.
 Please don't let me die".
 The BBC reported isolated incidents of violence following the announcement of Chávez's death.
 Although pro-Chávez supporters attacked and burned tents of students who had camped demanding more official information about Chávez's health, there were no reported injuries.
 Vice President Maduro indicated he had "no doubt" of foul play by "the historical enemies of our fatherland" behind Chávez's illness and death.
 Defence Minister Diego Morelo Bellavia said that the "Bolivarian" armed forces would be loyal to the vice president and National Assembly and urged supporters and opposition to remain calm.